masaki-takeda/dld/README.md

 | dst_base | location of export files |  | "./data" |
 | fmri_frame_type | frame type of the fmri data | "normal", "average", "three" | "normal" |

-`--behavior` Regardless of this option, the behavior data is loaded from `experiments_data/experiemnts.csv` every time when the data preprocessing. `--behavior` option only specifies whether to save the loaded behavior data.
+`--behavior` Regardless of this option, the behavior data is loaded from `experiments_data/experiemnts.csv` every time when the data is preprocessing. `--behavior` option only specifies whether to save the loaded behavior data.

  `--eeg`, `--fmri` options do conversion as preprocessing. #or# These options determine whether conversion is done.

-The export files are written out to a determined subdirectory of `--dst_base`, depending on the combination specified in `--smooth` and `--fmri_frame_type` options, and `--eeg_normalize_type` and `--eeg_frame_type` options.
+The exported files are written out to a determined subdirectory of `--dst_base`, depending on the combination specified in `--smooth` and `--fmri_frame_type` options as well as in `--eeg_normalize_type` and `--eeg_frame_type` options.
 For example, there is no need to separate directories for smoothing and non-smoothing; e.g., `/data2/Data_Converted_nosmoosth`.
 By placing the results of conversion of both smoothing and non-smoothing data, it is possible to switch which one is loaded by the optional arguments at Training.
 If all combinations of `--fmri_frame_type` and `--smooth` will be used for Training, it must be preprocessed for such all six combinations.
 The same applies to the combination of `--eeg_frame_type` and `--eeg_normalize_type`.

 ### 2.4 Trial-averaged data preprocessing

-Trial-averaged data preprocessing must be done after the normal data preprocessing.
+Trial-averaged data preprocessing must be done after the normal ##above?## data preprocessing.
 For the trial-averaged data preprocessing, `--average_trial_size` and `--average_repeat_size` should be added to the same options as for the normal data preprocessing.

   (The Executable file should have all the same options as ### except for the following.
 It does not require the options of `--src_base` and `--behavior` unlike `preprocess_average.py`)